 - Take 1 lb of fresh or frozen strawberries and remove the stems.

-- Slice into quarters and place on a rimmed baking sheet lined with a sit-pat mat.
+- Slice into quarters and place on a rimmed baking sheet (affiliate link) lined with a sit-pat mat.

 - Toss the strawberries with brown sugar, fresh thyme, and the seeds of a vanilla bean.